Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 The women who gave me the stories of who I am are no longer here.

-And what legacy did they leave behind in me?
+What legacy did they leave behind in me?

-Untangling trauma from truth
+Untangling trauma from truth.

-Sifting cultural beauty from generational pain
+Sifting cultural beauty from generational pain.

-Keeping what gives life
+Keeping what gives life.

-Releasing what crushes the soul
+Releasing what crushes the soul.

 The Birth of The Holistic Counselor Podcast